Azure/benchpress/CONTRIBUTING.md

 ### Contribution Standards

-1. Code - It is intended that all code contributions conform to the guidelines found at the following references (listed in the order of precedence when there is a conflict)
+1. Code - It is intended that all code contributions conform to the guidelines found at the following references (listed in the order of precedence when there is a conflict):
     1. [Microsoft Strongly Encouraged Development Guidelines][1]
     1. [PowerShell Practice and Style Guide][2]
     1. Additional guidance: